Introduction to ARM

 - Deployed in Simple and small devices.

-- It processes reduced number of instructions, at a higher speed, completing multi millions of instructions per second (MIPS).
-Term “Reduced” indicates the work content in an instruction is reduced and it is made simple when compared to CISC.
+- It processes a reduced number of instructions at a higher speed, completing multi-millions of instructions per second (MIPS).
+The term “Reduced” indicates the work content in instruction is reduced, and it is made simple when compared to CISC.

 - Require more memory to execute more instructions.